Giving that Creates Meaningful Impact

 Jim & Enid Harris – Legacy Society Members

-Enid and James “Jim” Harris are members of the Community Foundation’s Legacy Society.
-Individuals and families who, through their estate plans, have established a planned gift of any size to the Community Foundation are recognized and honored through our Legacy Society for their support of our community and its future.
+Enid and James “Jim” Harris are members of GTCF’s Legacy Society.
+Individuals and families who have established a planned gift of any size to GTCF through their estate plans are recognized and honored through our Legacy Society for their support of our community and its future.

 “For 57 years, we’ve been partners.
 Whatever one of us has decided to do, the other one is right there supporting,” shares Enid.